 Step 11.
 Click the optical disk icon on the top right corner and choose “Choose/Create a Virtual Optical Disk” from the dropdown menu.

 Step 17.
-When Command Prompt with elevated right opens, copy the following lines and paste in the Command Prompt window.
-Then hit
+When Command Prompt with elevated right opens, copy the following lines and paste them into the Command Prompt window.
+Then hit Enter from the keyboard:-

 cd "C:\Program Files\Oracle\VirtualBox\" VBoxManage.exe modifyvm "macOS Monterey" --cpuidset 00000001 000106e5 00100800 0098e3fd bfebfbff VBoxManage setextradata "macOS Monterey" "VBoxInternal/Devices/efi/0/Config/DmiSystemProduct" "iMac11,3" VBoxManage setextradata "macOS Monterey" "VBoxInternal/Devices/efi/0/Config/DmiSystemVersion" "1.0" VBoxManage setextradata "macOS Monterey" "VBoxInternal/Devices/efi/0/Config/DmiBoardProduct" "Iloveapple" VBoxManage setextradata "macOS Monterey" "VBoxInternal/Devices/smc/0/Config/DeviceKey" "ourhardworkbythesewordsguardedpleasedontsteal(c)AppleComputerInc" VBoxManage setextradata "macOS Monterey" "VBoxInternal/Devices/smc/0/Config/GetKeyFromRealSMC" 1